K-JC/The_Barn/README.md

 Code content inspired and altered for use of creating my model so i can use date and times choices.
 * Stack Overflow[Stack Overflow](https://stackoverflow.com/questions/71812428/django-how-can-i-create-a-user-view-that-allows-a-user-to-amend-or-delete-their).
 Stack Overflow posts that helped me understand how to use views for my project, with some code altered for my project.
 * W3schools-[W3Schools](https://www.w3schools.com/bootstrap4/bootstrap_navbar.asp).
 For helping me to understand how to use collapsible navagation and how it is implemente in code.

-Code Institue Walkthough Projects that also contributed to the creation of my project:
--Think Before I Blog Walkthrough
+* Code Institue Walkthough Projects that also contributed to the creation of my project: I Think Therefore I Blog Walkthrough, Hello Django Walkthrough and Bootstrap Resume Walkthrough for Downloading PDF.
--Django Walkthrough
--Bootstrap Walkthrough for Downloading PDF